Alejandrina Cox incident

-The Alejandrina Cox incident (Incidente Alejandrina Cox) was a significant political scandal that occurred in Chile on 27 June 1973, involving General Carlos Prats, who served as the Minister of the Interior and commander-in-chief of the Chilean Army.
-During a traffic dispute in Santiago, Prats fired his weapon at a civilian woman named Alejandrina Cox, which caused a media frenzy in Chile.
-Prats was a prominent supporter of the Schneider Doctrine, a military doctrine that opposed military intervention in the government of President Salvador Allende.
-However, the incident led to his public embarrassment and the loss of support from the Chilean military.
-Consequently, he resigned from his position and was replaced by Augusto Pinochet in August, which paved the way for the eventual 1973 Chilean coup d'état in September.
+The Alejandrina Cox incident (Incidente Alejandrina Cox) was a political scandal in Chile that took place on 27 June 1973, involving General Carlos Prats, then Minister of the Interior and commander-in-chief of the Chilean Army.
+During a traffic altercation in Santiago, Prats fired his weapon at a civilian vehicle, mistakenly believing the driver—Alejandrina Cox, a woman with short hair—to be a man mocking him.
+The incident caused public outrage and media frenzy, leading to a severe blow to Prats' credibility and authority within the military.
+Though he briefly regained prestige by quelling a failed coup two days later, the scandal ultimately forced his resignation in August 1973.
+He was replaced by General Augusto Pinochet, removing the last institutional barrier to the military coup that overthrew President Salvador Allende on 11 September 1973.

 Background

 In 1973, Chile experienced a surge of civil unrest that reflected both support and opposition for the policies of President Salvador Allende and his Popular Unity government.
 General Carlos Prats, who served as both Minister of the Interior and commander-in-chief of the Chilean Army, was tasked with maintaining order in a highly polarized nation.
 The Chilean military held mixed views on Allende, a staunch Marxist, with some factions advocating for his removal and others arguing for his tolerance.
 Prats, a prominent proponent of the Schneider Doctrine, represented the Chilean military's constitutionalist stance against military intervention in Allende's leftist government.

+According to later revelations, right-wing groups including Patria y Libertad and CIA operatives had been planning to discredit Prats as part of a broader strategy to remove obstacles to a military coup.
+Documents suggest these groups conducted psychological studies of Prats' personality to exploit his potential reactions in stressful situations.